unfoldadmin/django-unfold/docs/inlines/options.md

 ## Hide title row

-You can hide the title row for both `StackedInline` and `TabularInline` by setting the `hide_title` attribute to `True`.
+You can hide the title row for both `StackedInline` and `TabularInline` by setting the `show_title` attribute to `False`.
 This feature is particularly useful when you want to create a more compact and streamlined interface.
 Please note that for `StackedInline`, the delete permission (`can_delete`) must be disabled to hide the title row, as the delete checkbox is contained within it.

 ```python
 # admin.py